-Both consists comprise of heritage style carriages.
+Both consists comprise heritage style carriages.
 The first and last carriage on each service has a Guards' compartment fitted.
 This style of coach was well known because of their vintage appearance.
 Such things as open-end verandas, sun shades over the windows and short wheelbases were common place.
-As you can imagine they have been modified and up graded at various times during workshop maintenance and rebuild programs.
+As you can imagine, they have been modified and upgraded at various times during workshop maintenance and rebuild programs.

 The carriages were first class and had a capacity of 42 passengers.
 They were numbered 506, 507, 533 and 534.
-Nos 506 and 507 had originally been built at Ipswich in 1909 - 1910.
+Nos 506 and 507 had originally been built at Ipswich in 1909 to 1910.
 Nos 533 and 534 were built at Ipswich in 1909.
-They had identical exterior design but different internal seating classes being of first and second-class arrangements.
+They had identical exterior design but different internal seating classes, being of first and second-class arrangements.

 In 1936 Nos 506, 507 and 533 were completely rebuilt at the Ipswich Workshops.
 During the rebuild large 3'6 scenic glass windows along one side of the carriage, a lavatory at one end and two rows of longitudinal tiered seating were fitted allowing passengers an unrestricted view of the rainforest, gorge and coastal plains skirted by the Coral Seas' of the South Pacific Ocean on the climb up the Kuranda Range.

 There was a change in the wind with the declaration of WW II.
 The war stopped all tourist activities in the area.
-These carriages were changed to suit the needs of nation for WW II.
-They were converted into much needed ambulances carriages that formed part of the Australian Ambulance Trains that ran in Queensland.
+These carriages were changed to suit the needs of the nation for WW II.
+They were converted into much needed ambulance carriages that formed part of the Australian Ambulance Trains (AAT) that ran in Queensland.

 It should be noted here that there was no highway from Cairns to Brisbane at this time and medicos faced serious problems when it came to evacuation of thousands of wounded and sick servicemen returning from the battlefields in New Guinea and other islands in the southwest Pacific.
 After the war all four carriages were converted to conventional carriages.